titiksha008/calculator-application/README.md

 # calculator-application
-this is calculator application made witj html css and javascript
+this is calculator application made with html css and javascript